 Tishomingo CountyCity Population 4,000

-Tishomingo County Tourism Council
+Tishomingo County Tourism

 The Apron Museum

-Museum preserving the art, fashion and history of aprons.
+The only one of its kind in the country, this museum preserves the art, fashion and history of aprons.
 By appointment only.

 Mineral Springs Park

 World famous mineral springs named after Chickasaw Chief Iuka.
 Water won the 1902 World's Fair prize for best mineral water.
 Playground, pavilion, historic dogtrot log cabin, picnic area, walking track, skateboard facility, tennis courts and veterans memorial.